ultraleap/UnrealPlugin/Documentation.md

 To use a **PoseDetector** derived component, either attach the component to a hand's **SkeletalMeshComponent** or create the component in a new actor, in which case, upon construction, setup it's HandSkeletalMesh variable to point to the desired hand's SkeletalMeshComponent.

-The **OnPoseDetected** and **OnPoseLost** event dispatchers can then be bound to in order to react to the detection event (for example *thumbs up* and then *thumbs up no longer detected*).
+The **OnPoseDetected** and **OnPoseLost** event dispatchers can then be bound to, in order to react to the detection event (for example *thumbs up* and then *thumbs up no longer detected*).
 See the example at **UltraleapTracking/Content/PoseDetection/Pawn/PoseDetectionLowPolyHand** for how to do this along with the example scene at **UltraleapTracking/PoseDetection/ExampleScenes/PoseDetection**.

 ### Combining Pose Detectors